grrttedwards/wow-addon-updater/README.md

 - The [BeautifulSoup4](https://pypi.org/project/beautifulsoup4/) module, for HTML document parsing
 - The [cfscrape](https://pypi.org/project/cfscrape/) module, for bypassing Curse's bot-detection measures

 It's recommended you manage this with [`pipenv`](https://github.com/pypa/pipenv).
-All you need to do is run the following to install `pipenv` and the dependencies:
+All you need to do is run the following on the command line to install `pipenv` and the dependencies:

 ```bash
 cd wow-addon-updater/